 Do I need a Delivery Manager?

-At Founder and Lightning, Delivery Managers also work closely with founders to ensure they are thinking ahead of what team is needed to deliver future releases and be more proactive with roadmap planning.
+Delivery Managers also work closely with Founders to ensure they are thinking ahead of what team is needed to deliver future releases and be more proactive with roadmap planning.
 They handle questions, changes and challenges from both sides, so the team can stay focused.

 What are the risks of not having a Delivery Manager?

 Without a Delivery Manager in the project, Developers have to act as unofficial Scrum Masters, which takes them away from coding.
-Often teams are also less organised, get distracted by having to switch context and slow down as a consequence.
+If a company does have an official Scrum Master, some of those responsibilities might be safely managed by them - it's all a matter of team structure and what works better for each project.
+But without a DM (or a SM), teams are often less organised, get distracted by having to switch context and slow down as a consequence.
 As a result, there’s a higher risk of not delivering on time and on budget, as well as less visibility and ownership on progress, pace, risks and blockers.

 By having a Delivery Manager in your team, you have earlier visibility of risks, delays and changes needed in scope or priorities, which gives you more control over how to react.